 Turn on the switch next to the feature you want to enable and then go ahead with your task of debugging or troubleshooting the web experiences within your apps.

 Safari has vastly improved in recent times.
 Chrome no longer enjoys much advantage over it—at least on macOS and iOS devices.
 Besides, the former is claimed to be more secure and consumes less battery than the later.
 What’s your take on Safari?
 Share your views in the comments below.

-You wouldn’t want to miss out on these related articles:
+You wouldn’t want to miss out on these related article: